Criminal Lovers: Plot

+Production

+Filming took place in Clermont-Ferrand and in the Corrèze department.

 Reception

 On review aggregator website Rotten Tomatoes, the film has a rating of 67% based on 15 critics, with an average rating of 6.1/10.
 On Metacritic, the film has a score of 59 out of 100 based on reviews from 13 critics, indicating "mixed or average reviews".

 Neil Smith of BBC called the film "unsettling, subversive thriller that combines sadism, cannibalism, and homoeroticism to increasingly delirious effect".

-Owen Gleiberman of Entertainment Weekly compared it to Deliverance and Hansel and Gretel fairy tale.
+Owen Gleiberman of Entertainment Weekly compared it to Deliverance and the fairy tale Hansel and Gretel.

 Elvis Mitchell of The New York Times had criticized the film, writing that "it never develops a life of its own" because of "[its] amalgam of fairy tales, old movies and tabloid stories".

+The film has been cited as an example of the New French Extremity cycle.